randomphenomena/randomphenomena.github.io/src/content/work/nested/mibag.md

 time: 4 Weeks

 title1: Landing page
-dscrp1: Focused of offer products of quality the design aligned with the vision of luxury and elegance.
+dscrp1: Redesign of the website to be aligned with the vision of luxury and elegance.
 src1: /assets/mibag/desktop_mobile.png

 title2: Web banner